AY2425S2-CS2103T-T11-1/tp/docs/UserGuide.md

    java -version
    ```

 3. If you see a version number that starts with `17` or higher, such as in the image below, you’re good to go.
-Move to [Step 2](#step-2-download-the-nusmates-jar-file).
+Move to step 2.

 |                         ![java-version.png](images%2Fjava-version.png)                         |
 |:----------------------------------------------------------------------------------------------:|